department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/school-ratings/design/content-doc.md

 2 star { bar visual } NN% (NN users)
 1 star { bar visual } NN% (NN users)
 N/A { bar visual } NN% (NN users)
-Veterans’ overall experience at this institution and whether they would recommend this school to other Veterans or military family members.
+How was the overall experience at this school?
+Would Veterans recommend this school to other Veterans or military family members?

 #### Quality of classes { star rating with numerical display } {expandable/collapsible mini accordion}
 Distribution of ratings